 Lewis was even able to use his industry experience to get resources for the classroom.
 “A 3D printer, a wind tunnel, drones, RC airplanes,” he lists.
 “We built structures like airfoils to prove the concept of coefficient of lift/drag.
 Every project was hands-on”.
 Lewis also had the good fortune to put his industry connections to use in sourcing guest speakers from the aerospace engineering industry, “So that students could actually hear other voices outside of mine, and better understand what the aerospace industry is all about”.

-Meet Julian Lewis, EnCorps Alumni and Board Member:
+Meet Julian Lewis, EnCorps Alumnus and Board Member: